-The Capital Adequacy Ratio set standards for banks by looking at a bank’s ability to pay liabilities, respond to credit risks, and operational risks.
-A bank that has a good CAR has enough capital to absorb losses.
-Thus, it has less risk of becoming insolvent and losing depositor’s money.
+The Capital Adequacy Ratio set standards for banks by looking at a bank’s ability to pay liabilities, and respond to credit risks and operational risks.
+A bank that has a good CAR has enough capital to absorb potential losses.
+Thus, it has less risk of becoming insolvent and losing depositors’ money.
 After the financial crisis in 2008, the Bank of International Settlements (BIS) began setting stricter CAR requirements to protect depositors.

-- Capital Adequacy Ratio (CAR) help makes sure banks have enough capital to protect depositors’ money.
+- The Capital Adequacy Ratio (CAR) helps makes sure banks have enough capital to protect depositors’ money.

 - The formula for CAR is: (Tier 1 Capital + Tier 2 Capital) / Risk-Weighted Assets

-- Requirements set by the BIS changes and have become more strict in recent years.
+- Capital requirements set by the BIS have become more strict in recent years.